julianidiart/notes/videos/tech-lead-glue-work.md

     - _Share_ their learning experiences to support junior team members.
   - Even for those excelling at glue work, it's important to keep developing _core technical skills_ to ensure career growth.

+> "If you only do glue, you will only get better at glue.
+You're making your team more effective but you're hurting your future self."

 - **Managers and Teams: Allocating Glue Work Fairly**

   - Managers should ensure that glue work is _shared equitably_ among team members.
   - Promotion processes should consider glue work as an _essential component of technical leadership_.

+> "Managers: If your job ladder doesn't require that your senior people have glue work skills, think about how you're expecting that work to get done."

+> "Glue people: push back on requests to do more than your fair share of non-promotable work and put your effort into something you want to get good at."

 - **Conclusion: Developing Versatility**

   - Glue work is _essential_ for team success, and it needs to be _recognized_ and _rewarded_ appropriately.
   - Engineers should _decide deliberately_ what skills they want to develop and should resist being boxed into roles they don’t aspire to.
   - Everyone can be good at multiple things and should _actively decide_ on a career path that makes them _fulfilled_.

+> "Our skills aren't fixed in place.
+You can be good at lots of things.
+You can do anything."